-However, in October of last year, a High Court judge decided that Mr and Mrs Bowles, the two non-executive directors of a start-up wireless internet provider called Langreen Ltd, had not been guilty of “wrongful trading” even thought the company had:
+In October 2011, a High Court judge decided that Mr and Mrs Bowles, the two non-executive directors of a start-up wireless internet provider called Langreen Ltd, had not been guilty of “wrongful trading” even though the company had:

 - always been undercapitalised,